caimichael/caimichael.github.io/1_research.md

 Job Market Paper
 -----------------
-**HANK with Actual Expectations**
+**HANK with Actual Expectations Solves the Persistence Puzzle**

+Inertial responses of aggregate variables to unexpected shocks is a key business cycle fact.
-A key aspect of business cycles is the sluggish response of aggregate variables to macroeconomic shocks.
-This inertia interests researchers, as many HANK models struggle to replicate it, and policymakers because it complicates the timing of interventions.
-I show that canonical perpetual youth and standard incomplete markets models — the core of modern HANK models — can match this fact simply by replacing traditional assumptions on expectation formation with expectations data.
-Although many existing theories of expectation formation fail to match patterns of forecast errors observed in expectations data, a simple model of Bayesian learning can explain them.
-Building on this, I characterize the mechanisms that produce inertia in a stylized HANK model with learning and offer a new perspective on two core dimensions of policy choice 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) length of time government debt is rolled over.
-Changing policy along these dimensions alters inertia in shock transmission through an expectations anchoring channel, offering a novel explanation for transmission lags and how to shorten them.
+Textbook macroeconomic models lack mechanisms that enhance the persistence of shocks and thus struggle to rationalize this fact without additional features.
+I show that perpetual youth and standard incomplete markets models — the core of modern HANK models — can match this fact with one simple change: replace model expectations with expectations data.
+Many existing theories of expectation formation cannot match patterns of bias in expectations data but a simple Bayesian learning model can explain them.
+Building on this, I characterize a novel mechanism that produces endogenous persistence in HANK models with learning.
+Inertia results from delayed amplification of an initial shock due to the gradual unanchoring of expectations.
+I consider two key dimensions of systematic policy 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) time length of government debt rollover and show that the length of lags vary with these choices.

 Selected Works in Progress
 -----------------